pecodeliar/pecodeliar/README.md

 Hi, there!
 I'm Justice (yes, that's my real name) and I am a computer enthusiast that has a love for learning about hardware and software.
 I especially making or working with APIs and Android development! 😄

-I am a mentor on [Sololearn](https://www.sololearn.com/profile/24864653), I am A+ certified through [CompTIA](https://www.comptia.org/certifications/a) and have an interest in learning computer science, doing so through [OSSU](https://github.com/ossu/computer-science).
+I am a mentor on [Sololearn](https://www.sololearn.com/profile/24864653), I am A+ certified through [CompTIA](https://www.comptia.org/certifications/a) and I am currently working towards a cybersecurity degree via [WGU](https://www.wgu.edu/online-it-degrees/cybersecurity-information-assurance-bachelors-program.html).

 ## Toolbox: